Rimon83/burger-nav/README.md

 # burger-nav
-create burger icon using css with animation.
+Create burger icon using HTML and CSS.